- What is the Silk Road – a misnomer

 Turkmenistan – Probably one of the hardest countries to get to on the silk route.
 Independent tourist visas are (as far as I’m aware) inexistent, so if you are traveling independently, your best bet is to apply for a transit visa of up to 5 days (the length of the transit visa can vary, I only received a 4-day visa).
 You need to make a good case for why you need a transit visa.
 I was traveling between Uzbekistan and Iran, so I needed to provide a copy of my visas to both countries.
 I also needed to request specific dates to transit through the country, so there’s no room for improvisation.
 You can be denied a transit visa, though reasons are never given.
 Some people speculate that solo male travelers are more likely to be denied visas, but no one really knows.
 Reserve plenty of time to apply for this visa.

-Pakistan – Another hard country to enter, mainly because you have to apply for the Pakistani visa from your country of origin or residence.
+Pakistan – Another hard country to enter, mainly because you have to apply for a Pakistani visa from your country of origin or residence.
 From the time that your visa is issued, you will then have 3 months to enter the country.
 That can make your travel plans even harder if you add Pakistan (and the stunning Karakoram Highway) to your silk route.
 The visa application process also varies depending on the embassy or consulate.
 Some of them will not issue visas for solo female travelers (that used to be the case at the Lisbon embassy, fortunately not anymore).

 Other Hassles of the Silk Road: